Morenito88/full_stack_p3/README.md

 --------

-o If you want to be informed about new code releases, bug fixes, security fixes, general news and information about the Tournament Manager project just keep tracking this repository.
+o If you want to be informed about new code releases, bug fixes, security fixes, general news and information about the White Market Games project just keep tracking this repository.

 o If you want freely available support for this script or any kind of help just mail <hugophp@sapo.pt>